If you’ve thought about launching a startup at any time during the last ten years, chances are you’ve googled “what is lean startup methodology?”

-Enter lean startup methodology, the opposite of such assumptions and of the “build it and they will come” school of thought.
+Now we will tell you something more about lean startup methodology, which is a polar opposite of such assumptions, and the “build it, and they will come” school of thought.

 What is Lean Startup Methodology?

-Lean startup methodology is a scientific approach to starting a startup that draws on user feedback data to guide and speed up the iterative development of the product.
+A lean startup methodology is a scientific approach to launching a startup that draws on user feedback data to guide and speed up the product’s iterative development.

 The term was first introduced by Eric Ries in his blog and then in his 2011 book The Lean Startup.
-There he defined it as “an institution of people organized with the purpose of making a new product or service in incredibly uncertain circumstances.”
+There he defined it as “an institution of people organized to make a new product or service in incredibly uncertain circumstances.”

-The methodology stems from the key difference between startups and traditional businesses — innovations as opposed to an established business model.
-For example, whereas a hairdresser knows that their model will work, as it has been proven many times before, startups present innovative solutions that they have no idea will actually gain any foothold in the market.
+The methodology stems from the key difference between startups and traditional businesses — innovations instead of an established business model.
+For example, whereas a hairdresser knows that their model will work, as proven many times before, startups present innovative solutions that they have no idea will actually gain any foothold in the market.

 One of the first successful lean startups was DropBox — we’re sure you’ve heard of it.
 When they were starting up, they made sure to test out the waters before pouring all their money into product development.

-As a small startup, it was imperative for them to minimize their risks, and that’s precisely where the lean startup methodology fits in.
+As a small startup, they needed to minimize their risks, and that’s precisely where the lean startup methodology fits in.

-With its iterative product releases based on data from target customers, this methodology helps save both time and money.
-At the same time, it validates whether customers actually have a need for the product.
+With its iterative product releases based on target customers’ data, this methodology helps save both time and money.
+At the same time, it validates whether customers actually need the product.

 1. Entrepreneurs are everywhere